After-Shock/Cloudbox-wiki/FAQ.md

    - Log in with your Plex account.

-   - Click “Got It” on "How Plex Works" page.
+   - On the "How Plex Works" page, click “Got It”.

-   - Close "Plex Pass" pop-up if you see it.
+   - Close the "Plex Pass" pop-up if you see it.

    - Under "Server Setup", you will see "Great, we found a server!".
-Give it a name and tick “Allow me to access my media outside my home”.
+Give your server a name and tick “Allow me to access my media outside my home”.
 Click "NEXT".

    - On "Organize Your Media", hit "NEXT" (you will do this later).
 Then hit "DONE".